FAIR Textile Storage-History Triage

 • If a textile was stored with mothballs years ago, does that mean the pest problem is inactive now?
 Not by itself.
 Mothball history is useful context, but FAIR still wants current photos and notes showing whether there is fresh debris, active odor, residue transfer, brittleness, or other present handling risk.

 • Should I air out the textile to remove mothball or cedar odor before taking photos?
 Usually no. Photograph and note the odor as found first.
-Airing, brushing, rehousing, or deodorizing can change the evidence packet before FAIR decides whether the textile is stable enough for direct appraisal routing.
+Airing, brushing, rehousing, or deodorizing can change the evidence before FAIR decides whether direct appraisal routing is reasonable.

 • What if the owner only remembers that the textile was frozen or fumigated once?
 Include that history, but label it as reported memory unless paperwork confirms it.
 FAIR treats vague treatment stories as context, not as proof that present conservation risk is gone.

 • Does cedar storage count as a treatment history FAIR wants to know about?
 Yes.
-Cedar chests, cedar blocks, cedar sachets, and cedar-lined closets are part of the storage history because they can explain how the owner tried to deter pests and may also overlap with odor, residue, or storage-pattern clues.
+Cedar chests, blocks, sachets, and cedar-lined closets are part of the storage history.
+They may explain pest prevention, odor, residue, or storage-pattern clues.

 • When does old treatment history still send a textile to a conservator before appraisal?
-Usually when strong odor, residue, dampness, brittle fibers, tackiness, fragment release, or other present-tense handling problems remain visible now, even if the pest-treatment event happened long ago.
+Usually when strong odor, residue, dampness, brittle fibers, tackiness, fragment release, or other present handling problems remain visible now.

 • Can FAIR still route the case if the treatment history is old but the textile looks stable?
 Often yes.
-A careful packet showing the textile, the storage evidence, and a clear note distinguishing old treatment history from current condition can be enough for FAIR to decide whether direct appraisal routing is reasonable.
+A clear packet showing the textile, storage evidence, and the difference between old treatment history and current condition can be enough for FAIR to route the case.